 The Bad System Config Info error can occur at a time when you are using your computer and you may have data that have not been saved.
 These data or files may be lost as a result.
 Do you know that you can get your data back with the professional Recoverit Data Recovery tool?
 Well, it's true.
 Recoverit can retrieve all your lost data, be they audio files, videos, PDF documents, zipped files, images, etc.

 More so, Recoverit supports data loss scenarios such as data lost from crashed systems, corrupt memory cards, damaged internal hard drives, system issues, virus infection, and many others.
 Thus, install the app on your computer and follow these steps to recover your unsaved data:

 Begin with a selection of your location.
 After this, click on the "Start" button to start scanning the location

 Step 2: Scan the Location

 After you have clicked to "Start", Recoverit will scan the chosen location and get back all the files in that location.
 You will see them appear as the process goes on.

 Step 3: Preview and Save

 Finally, use the Preview feature to go through all the scanned and retrieved files.
-In order to save the files, select “Recover”.
-That’s it!
+To save the files, select "Recover".
+That's it!